The Victorian Turkish Baths Project logo

 It is interesting to note that Coakley thought it worthwhile to risk his own money on a Turkish bath when he had written to Richard Metcalfe in 1872 saying that it was hardly worth keeping the Donegall Street baths open.
 Either business had greatly improved in the following years, or Coakley believed that what was holding Donegall Street Baths back was targeting it at the working class.

-We don't know whether Coakley was successful with the Ulster Turkish Baths, but they remained open for about eight years under his aegis, closing in 1902.
+We don't know whether Coakley was successful with the Ulster Turkish Baths, but they remained open for about six years under his aegis closing, it is thought, in 1902.
+Thomas Coakley died on 11 August 1898 and it is not yet clear what happened to the baths after his death.

 Early advertisement for the baths